poilu/documentation/readme.txt

 ### Documentation ###

-Please refer to the [documentation](http://docs.itthinx.com/document/documentation/) pages for details.
+Please refer to the [documentation](https://docs.itthinx.com/document/documentation/) pages for details.
+The site uses the [Documentation](https://wordpress.org/plugins/documentation/) plugin and is a good example of deployment, with an extensive set of documentation sections and pages.

 ### Feedback ###

 Feedback is welcome!

-If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Documentation plugin page](http://www.itthinx.com/plugins/documentation/).
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Documentation plugin page](https://www.itthinx.com/plugins/documentation/).

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!

 #### Twitter ####

-Follow [@itthinx](http://twitter.com/itthinx) on Twitter for updates on this and other plugins.
+Follow [@itthinx](https://twitter.com/itthinx) on Twitter for updates on this and other plugins.

 == Installation ==